Summer is the time for kids to relax, sleep late, and have fun. No kid wants to trade vacation for the structure and

 - A calendar or daily planner

-- A dry-erase or bulletin board to note due dates and keep track of important reminders
+- A dry-erase or bulletin board to post due dates and reminders

-- A desk organizer and storage bins for school supplies that keep your kid's study space neat and free from distractions
+- A desk organizer and storage bins for school supplies to keep his study space neat and free from distractions

 - Color-coded folders or a multi-pocket binder to keep assignments straight

 Let him help make a shopping list for supplies for the coming year.
 Ask his school if you can get an extra set of textbooks to keep at home.

 Plan Your Back-to-School Calendar

-Write all of the activities your child has planned for the school year on one big calendar.
+Write all of the activities your child has planned on one big calendar.
 Include things like after-school clubs, sports, music lessons, and regular play dates.
 Add special projects and tests as they come up.
 Leave room in each day for homework, plus some time to relax and have fun.

 Ease Into the New Schedule

-Start them back on any ADHD medicines if you've taken a break for the summer.
+Start him back on any ADHD medicines if you took a break for the summer.

 Post the Routine